janhesters/janhesters/README.md

 ## The Engineers at ReactSquad

 ReactSquad engineers go through a demanding six-step vetting process.
-This includes multiple technical interviews, live coding sessions, mindset and communication assessments, and more than three months of hands-on internal B2B SaaS project work at our parent company, EarlyNode.
+It includes multiple technical interviews, live coding sessions, and mindset and communication assessments.
+Candidates who pass all stages then complete over three months of hands-on internal B2B SaaS project work at our parent company, EarlyNode.
+Only after successfully completing all of this are they approved to work on client projects for ReactSquad.

 We select true A-players with 5+ years of experience.
 They are proactive, reliable, and highly communicative.
 They integrate into client teams seamlessly and operate like long-term team members from day one.